ABV Calculator Alcohol Cost Calculator – Drink & Liquor Pricing Tool

 Drink pricing is based on cost control, portion accuracy, and margin planning.
 Alcohol is one of the highest-margin items in hospitality, but profits can disappear quickly due to inconsistent pours or incorrect pricing formulas.

 Every drink sold has a measurable ingredient cost.
-When bars calculate cost per ounce and apply a controlled pour cost percentage, they ensure predictable margins on every sale while maintaining pricing consistency across all shifts.
+When bars calculate cost per serving spirits and apply a controlled pour cost percentage, they ensure predictable margins on every sale while maintaining pricing consistency across all shifts.

 Drink Pricing Formulas